Heating replacement field guide

 Waiting for a total winter failure often compresses timing and raises stress.
 Starting earlier gives you more room to compare equipment fit, comfort goals, and scheduling realistically.

-The estimate is where the path gets clearer
+The estimate is where the decision gets clearer

 The estimate visit helps turn general worry into a real decision.
 It is the bridge between "we should probably replace this soon" and a clear next step toward installation.